British Trust for Ornithology: Beginning

 Birds have been ringed in Britain and Ireland for nearly a hundred years and it still reveals new facts about migration routes and wintering areas.
 The primary focus of the BTO's ringing schemes is now the monitoring of bird populations, to provide information on how many young birds leave the nest and survive to become adults, as well as how many adults survive the stresses of breeding, migration and severe weather.
 Changes in survival rates and other aspects of birds' biology can indicate the causes of population changes.

 The BTO runs two specialized projects to collect this information.
 The Constant Effort Sites (CES) scheme provides information on population size, breeding success and survival of bird species living in scrub and wetland habitats.
 Ringers work at over 130 CES scheme sites each year.
 The Retrapping Adults for Survival (RAS) project gathers survival data for a wide range of species, particularly those of current conservation concern.

 Ringing revealed that declines in the number of Sedge Warblers breeding in Britain and Ireland was linked to lower levels of rainfall in their African wintering quarters; whilst the recent dramatic decline in the numbers of Song Thrushes was found to relate to a reduction in the survival rate of young birds.
 This information should aid identification of the environmental factors responsible for the decline.

+The BTO is a member of the European Union for Bird Ringing (EURING), and hosts the EURING Databank.